guillaume-rico/prusaLink/README.md

 ## Low Level Functions

 get_version()

 get_printer()

 get_job()

 get_files(remoteDir)

 delete_gcode(remotePath)

 post_gcode(path)

 post_print_gcode(remotePath)

 ## High Level Functions

+rm(remotePath)

+rm is used to delete all files in a folder :

+    prusaMini.rm()

 Function to add to the library: